-I got on the subject of Law of diminishing Marginal Utility with The Wife today, a theory which I was able to explain to her today in english.
+I got on the subject of the Law of Diminishing Marginal Utility with The Wife today, a theory that I was able to explain to her today in English.
 Despite it being an economic theory (read: usually hard) it is quite easy to understand.
-First thing is first - utility means satisfaction.
+The first thing is first – utility means satisfaction.
 Investopedia defines the Law of Diminishing Utility as,

 A law of economics stating that as a person increases consumption of a product – while keeping consumption of other products constant – there is a decline in the marginal utility that person derives from consuming each additional unit of that product.

-This post begs the obvious question is, “How the hell did this come up with your wife?”
-Well today we had pizza in the city (People from Long Island and NJ refer to NYC as ‘the city’) and it was the thin crust kind of pizza that you can eat tons of.
+This post begs the obvious question, “How the hell did this come up with your wife?”
+Well, today we had pizza in the city (People from Long Island and NJ refer to NYC as ‘the city’) and it was the thin-crust kind of pizza that you can eat tons of.
 Well, the Wife and I were STARVING as we jetted out of work to the city to visit my father in the hospital.
 So when we got to the restaurant we inhaled our food!

-Inevitably, and anyone who has an 8 year old, whenever the Wife eats fast, and in large quantities (for her!), her stomach hurts.
-I really have to emphasize the quantity part both because this main point of the post and in reality this woman barely eats anything LOL – look at her site…that is actually her in the pic she is tiny.
+Inevitably, and for anyone who has an 8-year-old, whenever the Wife eats fast, and in large quantities (for her!), her stomach hurts.
+I really have to emphasize the quantity part because this main point of the post and in reality, this woman barely eats anything LOL – look at her site…that is actually her in the pic she is tiny.